isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     };

-Now `Shape` is a poor example of a class with an implementation, but bare with us because this is just a simple example of a technique aimed at more complex hierrchies.
+Now `Shape` is a poor example of a class with an implementation, but bare with us because this is just a simple example of a technique aimed at more complex hierarchies.

      class Impl::Circle : public Circle, public Impl::Shape {   // implementation
      publc: